Yet Another Anti-Trump Statue Has Shown Up on the National Mall - Washingtonian

 The guy who picked up the phone—he said we can call him James, though that’s not his real name—carefully dodged my questions, keeping himself and his co-organizing friends anonymous.
 James said that the group of people behind this statue also organized the “dictator-approved” one from last week, though he says the group has no connection to the poop-on-a-desk statue that appeared on the Mall in October and poked fun at January 6 rioters.

 James describes this TV statue as a “reaction to [the White House’s] reaction” to last week’s installation.
-He said organizers embraced the idea of “ugly art,” for this statue, creating “ugliest art that we could think of”—not exactly a compliment to the President’s dance moves.
+He said organizers embraced the idea of “ugly art” for this statue, creating the “ugliest art that we could think of”—not exactly a compliment to the president’s dance moves.

 According to the statue’s permit application, the purpose of the installation is to “demonstrate freedom of speech and artistic expression using political imagery.”